vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Figure 15.14: Fission of 235U (small red square, upper right) tends to produce two neutron-rich fragments.
 If it split exactly in two, the result would lie at the midpoint of the orange line connecting 235U to the origin, at the yellow circle.
 In practice, an equal split is highly unlikely, as one frag- ment tends to be around A 95 and the other around A
 Au
 140, as depicted by the probability histogram in green.
 The two green stars separated along the orange line represent a more likely outcome for the two fragments.
 As long as the green stars are located so that the yellow circle is exactly between them, the accounting of proton and neutron number is satisfied.
-Because the or- ange line lies to the right of the stable nuclei, the fission products tend to be neutron-rich and undergo a series of radioactive ẞ-de- cays before reaching stability, which could take a very long time in some cases.
+Because the or- ange line lies to the right of the stable nuclei, the fission products tend to be neutron-rich and undergo a series of radioactive β-de- cays before reaching stability, which could take a very long time in some cases.
 90 Br
 Example 15.4.1 If one of the two fragments from the fission of a 235U nucleus (Z = 92) after adding a thermal neutron winds up being (Z = 35), what is the other nucleus going to be?
 =